Editor's note: This article was originally published March 6, 2017; it was updated January 30, 2018 to reflect the

 For more than 30 million people in Africa and Yemen severe hunger is a daily reality.

 For some, the risk of starvation is even greater.
 More than 20 million people in northeastern Nigeria, South Sudan, Somalia and Yemen are at immediate risk.
 Since late 2016, conditions in northeast Nigeria indicate that famine has occurred and might be ongoing.
 In South Sudan, famine occurred in early 2017 and risk of future famine is still high, and in Somalia and Yemen there is also a high risk of famine in 2018.
 Without immediate support, 1.4 million of those at imminent risk of death are children.

 Unfortunately, this is not the first time that some of these areas have experienced famine.
 And the threat of famine persists, as needs remain high due to prolonged conflict and drought.
 We’re acting fast to ensure that hungry families get the support they need.

 Get the facts about what famine is, and find out how you can help:

 What does famine mean?

 For a hunger crisis to be considered serious enough to be defined as a famine, certain specific criteria need to be met.
-Famine is declared in an area when one in five households or more lack adequate food and other basic needs and acute malnutrition is greater than 30% — meaning people are underweight and unable to access and eat enough nutritious food.
+Famine is declared in an area when one in five households or more lack adequate food and other basic needs and acute malnutrition is greater than 30 percent — meaning people are underweight and unable to access and eat enough nutritious food.